zerodha/kiteconnectjs/README.md

 Optionally you can enable client side auto reconnection to automatically reconnect if the connection is dropped.
 It is very useful at times when client side network is unreliable and patchy.

-All you need to do is enale auto reconnection with preferred interval and time.
+All you need to do is enable auto reconnection with preferred interval and time.
 For example

-	// Enable autoreonnect with 5 second interval and retry for maximum of 20 times. ticker.autoReconnect(true, 20, 5)
+	// Enable auto reconnect with 5 second interval and retry for maximum of 20 times. ticker.autoReconnect(true, 20, 5)

 	// You can also set reconnection times to -1 for inifinite reconnections ticker.autoReconnect(true, -1, 5)

-- Event `reconnecting` is called when auto reconnection is triggered and event callback carries two additionl params `reconnection interval set` and `current reconnection count`.
+- Event `reconnecting` is called when auto reconnection is triggered and event callback carries two additional params `reconnection interval set` and `current reconnection count`.

 - Event `noreconnect` is called when number of auto reconnections exceeds the maximum reconnection count set.
 For example if maximum reconnection count is set as `20` then after 20th reconnection this event will be triggered.
+Also note that the current process is exited when this event is triggered.

 - Event `connect` will be triggered again when reconnection succeeds.